fulopm/filetitok/README.md

 **HU:** Ez egy iskolai projektmunkaként készített egyszerű fájl titkosító program, amely Javaban készült.
 A program biztonságosságáért semmilyen felelősséget nem vállalok, illetve nem tanácsolom az éles helyzetekben történő használatát.
 Ha valamilyen problémát találsz, kérlek jelezd.

 ---------
 **EN:** It is a simple file encryption utility application, written in Java for learning purposes.
 Since it is a school project, and I'm not a cryptographer, please do not ever use this software in production.
-I am not responsible for any problem on this tool.
+I am not responsible for any problem caused by this tool.
 (But if you found one, please report it to me.)

 ----------
 *Copyright 2016 Márk Fülöp*